Career Center Ambassador (CCA)

 Opportunities for Leadership

 UK's Delta Epsilon Iota (DEI) Chapter began in Spring 2006.
 As a relatively new chapter, there are many opportunities to for leadership.
-Chapter advisor, Nikki Knutson, along with the chapter leadership team, are ready to help students at UK join others from across the nation who have benefited from their association with Delta Epsilon Iota.

 WARNING: Some Web sites to which these materials provide links for the convenience of users are not managed by the University of Kentucky.
 The University does not review, control, or take responsibility for the contents of those sites.